Winter storm lashes East Coast with deep snow, high winds

 In West Hartford, Connecticut, a tractor-trailer jacknifed on Interstate 84, closing several lanes.
 Massachusetts banned heavy trucks from interstate highways.

-On New York’s Long Island, East Hampton officials reported near-whiteout conditions, as much as 8 inches (20 centimeters) of snow by midmorning and wind gusts of over 50 mph (80 kph).
+On New York’s Long Island, East Hampton officials reported near-whiteout conditions, as much as 8 inches of snow by midmorning and wind gusts of over 50 mph.

-“There’s a lot of drifting of snow, so of course we’re urging people not to go out at all, allow the highway crews to do their job,” Town Supervisor Peter Van Scoyoc said.
-“It’s going to be challenging enough without people getting stuck in the roadway.”

-In Philadelphia, where 6 inches (15 centimeters) was reported by early Saturday, few drivers ventured onto streets covered in knee-high drifts.
+In Philadelphia, where 6 inches was reported by early Saturday, few drivers ventured onto streets covered in knee-high drifts.

 Some parts of the Jersey Shore had more than 13 inches (33 centimeters) by midday, the National Weather Service reported.